6/24/2018 4 Comments

 Though We Would like to Believe Otherwise, This Is Who We Are

-As a result of the public outcry, this past week the practice of separating children from their families was curtailed.
+Following public outcry, this past week, the Trump administration curtailed the practice of separating children from their families.
 The zero-tolerance immigration policy is still in place, but it is unclear how the administration will implement it going forward.

 “We are better than this!”